acm-uic/cs-000/1-into-and-git/README.md

 ## Links shared in the first meeting

 - Linus Torvalds talks about SVN and why Git exists.
 [YouTube Link](https://www.youtube.com/watch?v=4XpnKHJAok8)
-- Getting started with Git :linus:
+- Getting started with Git
   - [Official Docs (They also have some videos if you like that more)]( https://git-scm.com/doc)
   - [Atlassian's Guide (This is what I really used when I was getting started with Git)](https://www.atlassian.com/git)
   - [Other resources (There's a nice git visualizer and other stuff)](https://try.github.io/)